geozeke/familytree/README.md

 make reset
 ```

-Then start with step 5 above.
+then repeat steps 2 and 5 above.